Shop by Gender:

 The bracelet is the one part of the watch that takes the most punishment!
 It will be refinished using multiple polishing wheels and rouges to remove any scratches.
 This process does not remove the “stretch” between the links.
 Of course bands with excessive “stretch” and wear will be refinished to their best possible condition.

 Your watch will undergo several tests prior to being returned to you.
-A pressure test is done to ensure the watch is water resistant.
-Your watch will then be placed on a wrist simulator that tests the watch in multiple positions… much like when it is on the wrist.
+We will pressure test the watch to determine if the watch is water resistant.
+Your watch will also be placed on a wrist simulator that tests the watch in multiple positions… much like when it is on the wrist.
 This allows us to test the automatic functionality and tell if any time has been gained or lost.
 Any adjustments that need to be done will be done at this stage.
 Typically this stage itself can take up to 10 days.

 A BeckerTime one year mechanical warranty is provided.

 Please note that although we pressure test a watch prior to being shipped, we do not guarantee any watch to be waterproof and do not cover any water issues under any type of warranty.
-The reason is because we can only guarantee it water-resistant when it leaves our facility.
+The reason is because some watches may no longer be water resistant due to customization (example: diamond dials/bezels), age and/or condition of the watch.
+For watches that are water-resistant, we can only guarantee it being water-resistant when it leaves our facility.
 After that, there are too many life factors that can contribute to a watch not being water resistant anymore.
 Statistically, this can happen to the most careful of watch wearers.

 Remember, life happens… especially when you are living life to the fullest and enjoying your Rolex.
 This means that damage can occur.
 Whether it is a broken crystal or crown, it is quite common to have a rolex repaired at the same time as when it is being serviced.
 These things are always quoted for before any additional work is carried out.